 HMCA's clients and subsidiaries generate revenue from patients covered by no-fault insurance and workers' compensation programs.
-For the fiscal year ended June 30, 2017 approximately 54.5% of our clients' receipts were from patients covered by no-fault insurance and approximately 8.0% of our client's receipts were from patients covered by no-fault insurance and approximately 8.0% of our client's receipts were from patients covered by no-fault insurance and approximately 30, 2016, approximately 51.6% of HMCA's clients' receipts were from patients covered by no-fault insurance and approximately 7.8% of HMCA's clients' receipts were from patients covered by no-fault insurance and approximately 7.8% of HMCA's clients' receipts were from patients covered by workers' compensation programs.
-(The foregoing numbers do not include payments from third party administrators).
-In the event that changes in these laws alter the fee structures or methods of providing service, or impose additional or different requirements, HMCA could be required to modify its business practices and services in ways that could be more costly to HMCA or in ways that decrease the revenues which HMCA receives from its clients.
+For the fiscal year ended June 30, 2018 approximately 56.8% of our clients' receipts were from patients covered by no-fault insurance and approximately 8.3% of our client's receipts were from patients covered by workers' compensation programs.
+For the fiscal year ended June 30, 2017, approximately 54.5% of HMCA's clients' receipts were from patients covered by no-fault insurance and approximately 8.0% of HMCA's clients' receipts were from patients covered by workers' compensation programs.
+The foregoing numbers do not include payments from third party administrators.
+In the event that changes in these laws alter the fee structures or methods of providing service, or impose additional or different requirements, HMCA could be required to modify its business practices and services in ways that could be more costly to HMCA or in ways that decrease the revenues which HMCA receives from its clients